anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 terraform apply --auto-approve >> provisioning.log
 ```

+Tail the log if you wish to in a separate tab of Cloud Shell to monitor to completion.
 This will take approximately 45 minutes to run and complete.
 At the end of this , all services needed for this will be provisioned in your project, code copied over, all permissioning will be complete.

 <hr>